 6.8) Trauma

 After falls or impacts, cats can have internal injuries that affect breathing.
-If fast breathing starts after trauma, urgent evaluation is the safer choice even if the cat is still walking around.
+If fast breathing starts after trauma, urgent evaluation is the safer choice.

 7) Troubleshooting by scenario